 The following SDP offer and SDP answer are possible when an MTSI client is inter-working with non-MTSI clients not supporting TMMBR and when the MTSI client supports RTCP AVPF ECN feedback messages and RTCP XR ECN summary reports.

-This SDP example is based on the SDP example found in Tables A.4.3 and A.4.4, except that the offerend bandwidth is 128 kbps instead of 57 kbps.
-The negotiation for ECN has been added.
+This SDP example is the same as the SDP example found in Tables A.4.4b and A.4.4c, except that the negotiation for ECN has been added.